Sim Blog: Acute Upper GI Bleed #1

 A – Clear & self maintaining.

 B – Rate 25, SpO2 98%.
 Room air.

 E – Temp 36.9°C

 - Fresh blood visible around mouth and lips

 Acute upper gastrointestinal bleeding is a common medical emergency that has a 10% hospital mortality rate.
 Despite changes in management, mortality has not significantly improved over the past 50 years.

-In patients presenting with Upper GI Bleeds consider recruitment to Halt-It trial
+In patients presenting with upper GI bleeds consider recruitment to the Halt-It trial.

 Good preparation pre-arrival, clear allocation of roles within team

 Recognised massive GI bleed and resuscitated with blood

 - Early institution of variceal bleed care bundle